Wé Ani: Reception

 Dance The Night Away debuted on the Billboard Dance Club Songs chart at #50 on July 7, 2018, and reached its peak at #33 on July 28, 2018.
 As of September 1, 2018, it was #28 on the Starfleet Music Dance Songs chart.
 Ani's second single "Confession" was released in the summer of 2019 and debuted at #40 on the Billboard Dance Club Songs chart and peaked at #14 on September 28 where it stayed for two weeks.
 This is her highest Billboard charting song to date.
+This information is about a completely different singer named Ani, not We Ani.